viamrobotics/docs/docs/registry/_index.md

 </div>

 You can see details about each module in the [Viam registry](https://app.viam.com/registry) on its dedicated module page.
-You can integrate modules into any Viam-powered smart machine.
+You can integrate modules into any Viam-powered machine.

 To use a modular resource from the registry, add it from your robot's **Config** tab in [the Viam app](https://app.viam.com/), using the **Create component** button.